emleddin/research-scripts/amber-analysis/EDA/README.md

 energies onto the protein structure using Chimera.
 It calls the file created using `rmagic-EDA-avg-diffs.r`.

+### `EDA-sums.py`
+This script sums up all the residues from `rmagic-EDA-avg.r` and prints them out as a nice summary file.
+It's useful for getting all a total interaction between the residue and protein for evaluating the stability of a mutant.

 ## Plotting the Processed Data

 ### `EDA-bar-comp.py`